-In a Whole-life Plan (or any other ‘true’ insurance plan), your premiums are used to pay the costs of insurance.
+In a whole-life policy (or any other ‘true’ insurance plan), your premiums are used to pay the costs of insurance.

 These units are then sold to pay for the costs of insurance, as well as brokerage, admin and other fees.

-Because of this difference, in an ILP, you are not paying your insurer for insurance – you’re paying them to invest your money, which is then used to offer you insurance coverage.
+Because of this difference, in an ILP, you are not paying your insurer for insurance: you’re paying them to invest your money, which is then used to offer you insurance coverage.

 Put another way: ILPs are not insurance plans with an investment component.
 Rather, ILPs are investment plans that happen to offer coverage in ways similar to an insurance plan.